How To Keep Shoelaces Out Of Bike Chain?

 Alternative Idea

-Here are some videos to help you get a better idea on how to keep shoelaces out of bike chain.
+Here are some videos to help you better understand how to keep shoelaces out of bike chain.
 And also how to make a proper U-lace.

 Bottom Line